 - Ideally, piggyback onto something they are already doing

 Job stories can come straight from the behavioural plan.
-Each step in the sequence of actions the user takes building up to the target action gets a job story.
+Each step in the sequence of actions can come from these stories.

-“As a manager, I want to be reminded to prepare my company’s sales report, so that I am ready for the board presentation.”
+“When I’m managing a large team, I want to prepare the team sales report, so I can be ready for the board presentation.”

-In this example, we know that the manager is under pressure and busy.
+In this example, we know that the manager is under pressure and he is busy.
 He wants to be prepared for those big board meetings.
-What we can do is automate the process of gathering reports.
+What we can do is to automate report making.
 We can remind him, generate those reports automatically, and send them in a suitable format that he can use straight away.

 Psychological strategies to use for each stage